-You get off to a flyer, first couple of weeks.
+You get off to a flyer in the first couple of weeks.
 You miss a couple of sessions.
 Things are getting in the way.
 You miss a whole week.
 You try to keep going.
 But it’s not having much effect anyway.
 You miss another week.
 Feels like a chore to go to the gym now.
 Can’t be bothered.
 You’ve given up before the end of February.

 Why is it that so many New Year’s resolutions are not realised?
 Why do so many health and fitness aspirations fall by the wayside?
 So many gym memberships go unused!

-We give you 20 reasons why you might not be reaching you health and fitness goals… and suggest solutions.
+We give you 20 reasons why you might not be reaching your health and fitness goals… and suggest solutions.